great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_edit_an_expectation_suite_using_a_disposable_notebook.rst

     .. tab-container:: tab2
         :title: Show Docs for V3 (Batch Request) API With a Batch of data

+        This mode of Great Expectations allows you to edit your Expectation Suite even when access to data is available.

         1. Generate a notebook.

             To edit a suite called movieratings.ratings you could run the CLI command: